nubenetes/awesome-kubernetes/docs/maven-gradle.md

 * [ashishtechmill.com: Demystifying Google Container Tool Jib: Java Image Builder](https://ashishtechmill.com/demystifying-google-container-tool-jib-java-image-builder) This article covers some internals of image layering created by container image builder Jib and explore what distroless images are and their benefits.
 * [blog.testproject.io: Getting Started with Maven in Less Than 10 Minutes – Part 1](https://blog.testproject.io/2021/06/28/getting-started-with-maven-part-1/)
 	* [blog.testproject.io: Getting Started with Maven in Less Than 10 Minutes – Part 2](https://blog.testproject.io/2021/06/28/getting-started-with-maven-part-2/)
+* Maven 3.8.2 is available now!
+It contains several fixes and non invasive backports from the Maven 4 branch.

 ### Scaffolding a project with Maven (maven archetype)
 * [vogella.com: Maven for Building Java application - Tutorial](https://www.vogella.com/tutorials/ApacheMaven/article.html)